junxit/us-congress-bills-115/bill.md

   - **(4)** by inserting after paragraph (1) the following:
     > - **(2)** *Restitution for trafficking in child pornography* If the defendant was convicted for trafficking in child pornography, the order of restitution under this section shall direct the defendant to pay the victim (through the appropriate court mechanism) an amount of restitution determined by the court as follows:
     >   - **(A)** *Determining the full amount of a victim’s losses* The court shall determine the full amount of the victim’s losses that were incurred or are reasonably projected to be incurred by the victim as a result of the trafficking in child pornography.
-    >   - **(B)** *Determining a restitution amount* After completing the determination required under subparagraph (A), the court shall enter an order of restitution against the defendant in favor of the victim in an amount which is not less than $3000 and not greater than 1 percent of the full amount of the victim’s losses when the full amount of a victim’s losses are greater than $300,000.between $3,000 and 1 percent of the full amount of the victim's losses.
+    >   - **(B)** *Determining a restitution amount* After completing the determination required under subparagraph (A), the court shall enter an order of restitution against the defendant in favor of the victim in an amount which is between $3,000 and 1 percent of the full amount of the victim's losses.
     >   - **(C)** *Termination of payment* A victim’s total aggregate recovery pursuant to this section shall not exceed the full amount of the victim's demonstrated losses.
 After the victim has received restitution in the full amount of the victim’s losses as measured by the greatest amount of such losses found in any case involving that victim that has resulted in a final restitution order under this section, the liability of each defendant who is or has been ordered to pay restitution for such losses to that victim shall be terminated.
 The court may direct the victim to provide information concerning the amount of restitution the victim has been paid in other cases for the same losses.

 - **(b)** *Additional definitions* Section 2259(c) of title 18, United States Code, is amended—